53v3n3d4/Zukan-Icon-Theme/PYTHON.md

 addopts = -ra -q
 ```

-> Two `test_scripts icon-theme command` tests that introduce a 39-second delay are commented out to prevent slowing down the test run in GitHub CI.
+> Two `test_scripts icon-theme command` tests that introduce a 40-seconds delay are commented out to prevent slowing down the test run in GitHub CI.

-> This reduce coverage in 6.18%, but the build data file and PNG are being tested separately.
+> This reduce coverage in 3.72%,  despite that `test_scripts` still tests the data file and PNG build separately.

-> To enable and run them locally, uncomment  the relevant lines in in `tests/mocks/constants_scripts.py`.
+> To enable and run them locally, uncomment the relevant lines in `tests/mocks/constants_scripts.py`.

 ### Plugin tests